wearefuturegov/total_transport/README.markdown

 If you don't already have any data in the database, run `bundle exec rake admin:create` and follow the onscreen prompts to set up an admin user.

+You can also set up a bunch of new routes, stops and landmarks by running `rake db:seed`

 Spin up the server with `bundle exec rails server` and login to the admin interface at `http://localhost:3000/admin` to start adding routes.

 Overview
 -------

-You can find a [simplified model relation diagram here](https://docs.google.com/a/wearefuturegov.com/drawings/d/16yuR3xO2cEFFdOlnBHmZpD4yyLwnna6x_mYXh0MVN8M/edit?usp=sharing), which can help get and keep your mind around the structure of the application.
+You can find a [model relation diagram here](./docs/erd.png), which can help get and keep your mind around the structure of the application.

-A `Route` is a collection of stops, which are polygons on a map.
+A `Route` is a collection of stops, which are polygons on a map, which in turn have a `Place` (which usually refers to a town or village).
 A `Journey` is an instance of that route which happens at a particular time.
 A `Journey` can do the route forwards or in reverse.
 A `Journey` will have a `Vehicle`, which knows how many seats that vehicle had, and a `Supplier` who is the driver of the vehicle.

 A `Booking` will definitely have a `Journey`, a `Passenger`, a pickup and a dropoff `Stop` (which is the polygon) and a lat/long of where exactly in that polygon the passenger wants to be picked up/dropped off.
 The lat/long can either be a predefined `Landmark` of that `Stop`, or a manually selected lat/long.

 User Accounts
 -------------

 Suppliers and Passengers use two completely separate auth systems.
-Suppliers use a standard Devise setup, whereas Passngers use a custom written auth system using twilio to auth via SMS code.
+Suppliers use a standard Devise setup, whereas Passngers use a custom written auth system using Twilio to auth via SMS code.

 Reverse Journeys, return bookings
 ---------------------------------